Predictively Oriented Posteriors: Background

-The above representation is well-established \citep[see e.g., Theorem 1 of][]{knoblauch2019generalized}, and makes clear that \textit{all} Gibbs posteriors---including the Bayes posterior---seek to minimise the averaged scoring rule, rather than the score of the averaged model.
+The above representation is well-established \citep[see e.g., Theorem 1 of][]{knoblauch2019generalized}, and makes clear that \textit{all} Gibbs posteriors---including the Bayes posterior, which is obtained by taking $S(P_\theta,x)=-\log p_\theta(x)$---seek to minimise the averaged scoring rule, rather than the score of the averaged model.
 This in turn means that the inferences they produce are targeted towards finding the \textit{parameter}, rather than the \textit{predictive}, which best describes the data.
 Crucially, {these two goals do not overlap outside of well-specified models,} where $P_0 \in \mathcal{M}_{\Theta}$ \cite[see][]{aitchison1975goodness}.
-The result is that in {empirical applications}, Bayes posteriors and Gibbs posteriors alike often {deliver poorly performing posterior predictives.}

-What then should we do if we wish to predict from a parametric model, but also suspect that $P_0 \notin \mathcal{M}_{\Theta}$?
-Now, we argue that the quantity of interest should be the \textit{predictive} $P_Q := \int P_{\theta} \dt Q(\theta)$, and should thus be scored \textit{directly}.
-Doing so gives rise to the \pro{} posterior given by